erigontech/mdbx-go/README.md

 Experimental packages (those packages in `exp/`) are not required to adhere to semantic versioning.
 However packages specifically declared to merely be
-"unstable" can be relied on more for long term use with less concern.
+"unstable" can be relied on more for long-term use with less concern.

 The API of an unstable package may change in subtle ways between minor release versions.
 But deprecations will be indicated at least one release in advance and all functionality will remain available through some method.